tus/tusd/docs/_storage-backends/local-disk.md

 ## Issues with NFS and shared folders

 Tusd maintains [upload locks]({{ site.baseurl }}/advanced-topics/locks/) on disk to ensure exclusive access to uploads and prevent data corruption.
-These disk-based locks utilize hard links, which might not supported by older NFS versions or when a folder is shared in a VM using VirtualBox or Vagrant.
+These disk-based locks utilize hard links, which might not be supported by older NFS versions or when a folder is shared in a VM using VirtualBox or Vagrant.
 In these cases, you might get errors like this:

 ```
 TemporaryErrors (Lockfile created, but doesn't exist)
 ```

-We recommend you to ensure that your file system supports hard links, use a different file system, or use one of tusd's cloud storage abilities.
+We recommend you to ensure that your file system supports hard links, use a different file system, or use one of tusd's cloud storage backends.
 If the problem still persists, please open a bug report.